UPDATE: We killed the bill in the Arizona Legislature! Congratulations folks, YOU did it!

 These new requirements will not solve the problem which has become the focal point of this argument.
 Rental UTVs driven by novice users with the absence of law enforcement is the problem, and the answer is simple.
 Provide the funding needed for counties to put more deputies on the ground to hold bad actors accountable.

-We support and encourage Sherriff Deputies and the enforcement of existing laws.
+We support and encourage sheriff deputies and the enforcement of existing laws.

 There is an organized effort by anti-access groups to convince our lawmakers to close motorized access to public lands because of a handful of novice users in rental UTVs around Sedona.